-This article provides an overview of Microsoft Corporation and its business.
-It includes a fundamental analysis of Microsoft’s reports and a technical analysis of MSFT shares, which form the basis for the Microsoft stock forecast for 2026.
+This article reviews Microsoft Corporation and its business model, provides a fundamental analysis of Microsoft’s financial results, and includes a technical analysis of MSFT shares, forming the basis for the forecast for Microsoft stock in 2026.

 Images of the Microsoft Corporation nameMicrosoft’s revenue comes from three core business segments – Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 Each of these is described below: